andreasmang/claire/README.md

 ## Installation

+The installation consists of three steps:

+* compile and install the libraries/dependencies (see below and [doc/README-EXTLIBS.md](doc/README-EXTLIBS.md))
+* set the environment variables to be able to link to the libraries (see [doc/README-EXTLIBS.md](doc/README-EXTLIBS.md))
+* compile the code (see below and [doc/README-INSTALLATION.md](doc/README-INSTALLATION.md))

 ### COLDREG

 Instructions on how to install COLDREG can be found in [doc/README-INSTALLATION.md](doc/README-INSTALLATION.md).
+Instruction for running and installing the software on the TACC systems are provided in [doc/README-TACC.md](doc/README-TACC.md).

 ### Dependencies